hypochen/Battery-aging-modes-across-NMC/README.md

 # Joule_battery-aging-modes-across-NMC
-Joule_battery aging modes across NMC

 ###  Introduction
-Last updated by
-Bor-Rong (Hypo) Chen and Cody M. Walker
+Last updated by Bor-Rong (Hypo) Chen and Cody M. Walker.
-Code and raw data for the aging mode analysis study.
+Raw battery data and codes for battery aging mode classification.
-Dataset consisted of 44 NMC/Gr single layer pouch cells.
-Capacity, Columbic efficiency, end of charge voltage (EOCV), and end of discharge voltage (EODV) are included.
+The raw dataset consisted of 44 NMC/Gr single layer pouch cells.
+The data provided include cycle-by-cycle capacity, Columbic efficiency, end of charge voltage (EOCV), and end of discharge voltage (EODV).

-###  Summary of the cells' information
+###  Summary of the cells
-A summary of the 44 cells' information can be found in `summary.xlxs`.
+A summary of the 44 cells' information, including design parameters and cycling conditions, can be found in `Pouch cell_summary.xlsx`.

-Use `openPouchSummary.py` to select the cells to be analyzed.
+### Battery data overview
+Stored in the folder `Battery raw data`.

+Cycle-by-cycle battery data, including capacity, Columbic efficiency, end of charge voltage (EOCV), and end of discharge voltage (EODV), are stored in folders named by the pack number and design:
+* `P462_NMC532_R2 design`
+* `P492_NMC532_R1 design`
+* `P531_NMC811_R1 design`
+* `P533_NMC532_R2 design`
+* `P540_NMC811_R2 design`

+The cycle-by-cycle data are in the format of .csv:
+* capacity: `Capacity_CellXX.csv`
+* Columbic efficiency: `CE_CellXX.csv`
+* End of charge voltage: (EOCV)`EOC_CellXX.csv`
+* End of discharge voltage: (EODV)`EOD_CellXX.csv`

 ###  Code overview

-Set up your file directory
+Download the battery data into a directory of your choice.
+Use `openPouchSummary.py` to select the cells to serve as training data sets.

-Call the `Main_LLI_LAM_Classification.py` and `Main_LAM_estimation.py`to process and analyze the data, including data grabbing and preprocessing, then create a dataframe, plus analysis and plotting.
+Call the `Main_LLI_LAM_Classification.py` and `Main_LAM_estimation.py` to process and analyze the battery data, including data grabbing and pre-processing, creation of a dataframe, data analysis, and plotting.
+* `Main_LLI_LAM_Classification.py` will classify cells into Li plating, SEI formation, and LAM_PE.
+* `Main_LAM_estimation.py` will do a regression to estimate %LAM_PE.

+The following is a library of codes that will be run by `Main_LLI_LAM_Classification.py` and `Main_LAM_estimation.py`.

-Use `fcnCBCdict.py` to getting cycle-by-cycle data for each cell in each pack.
-This is the one code that reads the raw data in the libary.
+* `fcnCBCdict.py` will grab cycle-by-cycle data for each cell in each pack.

-Use `createDataframeFromPackDictV2.py`to find trends within series to be used as predictor variables for Decision Tree Classification
-Use `createDataframeforLAM.py` this one also includes the analysis of %LAM.
-The function is all the same with line 17. to find trends within series to be used as predictor variables for Decision Tree Classification

-Use `detrendCBCdict.py` to remove RPTs by treating them as seasonal effects and removing them with Seasonal Decomposition of Time Series with period
+* `detrendCBCdict.py` will remove spikes caused by RPTs in the raw battery data.
+This is done by treating them as seasonal effects and removing them with Seasonal Decomposition of Time Series with period.

-Use `Main_LLI_LAM_Classification.py`to
-Use `Main_LAM_estimation.py`to

-###  Run the analysis
+* `createDataframeFromPackDictV2.py`will find trends within series to be used as predictor variables for Decision Tree Classification.

+* `createDataframeforLAM.py`is a replica of `createDataframeFromPackDictV2.py`, but include the regression analysis of %LAM.